 Our firm is guided by the philosophy of “Communication Not Litigation.”
 However, we fully realize that construction claims and disputes are an unfortunate reality in many community associations.
 Our firm is recognized as a leader in the community association field, including representation of associations in construction defect disputes with a developer or builder.
 With over 85 years of combined experience, our litigation attorneys understand complex construction issues and are able to provide sophisticated advice and timely, cost-effective solutions to our clients.

 Boards should not have to worry about wasting time or money educating their legal counsel about construction issues.
 We have a comprehensive understanding of the roles and responsibilities of the various parties in the design and construction process as well as the legal rights and remedies of an association.
 We realize that litigation can be time consuming and expensive.
 Prior to litigation, we encourage our boards to exhaust all potential out-of-court remedies, including negotiation and mediation, to resolve construction defect disputes.
-If litigation becomes necessary, our understanding of community association law also allows us to advise boards on potential claims under the Ohio Condominium Act and the Ohio Planned Community Act.
+If litigation becomes necessary, our understanding of community association law also allows us to advise boards on potential claims.

 Our attorneys have negotiated, litigated, and settled a wide range of design and construction defect cases involving claims for:

 - Exterior wall, EIFS, stucco, and siding defects